tonystone/tracelog/README.md

 ## Configuration

-TraceLog is a runtime configurable debug logging system.
-It allows flexible configuration via environment variables at run time which allows each developer to configure log output per session based on the debugging needs of that session.
+TraceLog is configured via the environment which is typically setup in Xcode by selecting "Edit Scheme" from the "Set the active scheme" menu at the top left.

-The environment is typically set in Xcode by selecting "Edit Scheme" from the "Set the active scheme" menu at the top left.
 That brings up the menu below.

 <img src=Docs/Xcode-environment-setup-screenshot.png width=597 height=361 />